Google

 Frequently Asked Questions

-How does proximity to TE24 Katong Park MRT Station drive demand and capital appreciation at Meyer Blue?
+How does the 7-minute walk to Katong Park MRT Station affect Meyer Blue's long-term demand and capital appreciation?